Rhiannon-jpg/DIY-Assistive-Technology-Projects/Adaptive-Switch-Interface/Electronics/README.md

 ## Acknowledgements
 I recieved assistance from Rahul Myana in selecting the electronic boards used in this project.
 This ensured the device would function correctly.

+I also want to acknowledge Patrick Benfield and Tuan Le for teaching me how to solder and soldering a few of the pins to the Perma-protoboard.